-Crude biodiesel was washed using water at various water-to-biodiesel ratios (1:1, 1:1.5, and 1:2 v/w) and washing temperatures (50, 60, and 70 °C).
+Crude biodiesel was washed using water at various water-to-biodiesel ratios (1:1, 1:1.5, and 1:2 v/w) and washing temperatures (50, 60, and 70°C).
 After mixing, the mixture was allowed to settle until two layers were formed: an upper layer containing methyl esters and a lower layer containing water, glycerol, and impurities.
 The lower layer was discarded, while the upper layer was collected and washed again with fresh water under the same ratio and temperature conditions.
-Washing was repeated until the wash water became clear and reached a neutral pH.
+Washing was repeated until the wash water clear and neutral pH.
 To improve phase separation, the washed biodiesel was subsequently centrifuged.

-In this study, optimization was focused on two variables water to biodiesel ratio and washing temperature because both parameters have been reported in previous studies to be the most influential factors affecting the removal efficiency of glycerol and water.
-Other variables such as washing time, number of washing cycles, agitation intensity, and centrifugation speed were kept constant based on preliminary laboratory trials that identified their minor contribution within the studied range.
+In this study, optimization focused on two variables: water-to-biodiesel ratio and washing temperature, because both have been reported in previous studies to be the most influential factors affecting the removal efficiency of glycerol and water.
+Other variables, such as washing time, number of washing cycles, agitation intensity, and centrifugation speed, were kept constant based on preliminary laboratory trials that identified their minor contribution within the studied range.
 This approach was selected to minimize experimental complexity and to ensure clearer interpretation of variable interactions in the RSM model.